what-is-a-police-caution

 • provide an appropriate fine (ranging from £50 to £150).

 As part of the process, the police should factor in the victim’s input, community considerations, and the likely impact of the conditions.
 These conditions come with a timeframe, typically up to 16 weeks, in which these conditions must be completed.
-You could be charged with a crime if you don’t stick to the conditions.
+You could be charged with the original crime if you don’t fulfil the conditions.

 Is a caution a conviction?